lorisleiva/laravel-search-string/README.md

 }
 ```

-If you'd rather not define any of these configurations on the model itself, you can define directly them on the `config/search-string.php` file:
+If you'd rather not define any of these configurations on the model itself, you can define them directly on the `config/search-string.php` file like this:

 ```php
 // config/search-string.php